symfony/symfony-docs/components/dependency_injection/autowiring.rst

 ------------------------------------------------------

 Last but not least, the autowiring feature allows to specify the default implementation of a given type.
-Let’s introduce a new implementation of the ``Rot13TransformerInterface`` returning the result of the ROT13 transformation uppercased::
+Let's introduce a new implementation of the ``Rot13TransformerInterface`` returning the result of the ROT13 transformation uppercased::

     // src/AppBundle/UppercaseRot13Transformer.php
     namespace AppBundle;

     class UppercaseRot13Transformer implements Rot13TransformerInterface